Skip to Main Content

 A Scopus Author ID is generated when a record associated with that author is added to the Scopus database.
 It allows Scopus to group together all of the articles by an author.
 This is especially useful for authors with common names, eg., Smith, Mary or Chan, Lee.

 Authors should verify that Scopus has linked publications to the correct Author ID.
-Authors can submit a request to Scopus asking them to make changes.
+Authors can Use the Scopus Author Feedback Wizard to request changes.

 CSU Research Output (CRO) use Scopus data.